Eliya88/Security_Work_Schedule_Project/README.md

 # The initial sheet URL is: https://docs.google.com/spreadsheets/d/1gmsseO5a7PZqAWLaNdVcHx75z9TsiSvcx9u-JtiCh_0/edit#gid=0
 # The program reads the sheet, assigns shifts, and writes the new sheet. into the URL:
 # https://docs.google.com/spreadsheets/d/1gmsseO5a7PZqAWLaNdVcHx75z9TsiSvcx9u-JtiCh_0/edit#gid=0
-# To add new employees, add a new row to the sheet with the employee's name and the number of shifts he can work. and
+# To add new employees, add a new row to the sheet with the employee's name and the number of shifts he can work.
-# add the employee's name to the CSV file.
+# Also add the employee's name to the CSV file.